nottaro/littleroot/content/Chemistry/Patterns.md

 $$ ^{δ-}F-^{δ+}B $$

 -   “δ±” is the dipole, so when it says “write a dipole across the polar bonds”, do this
+- Bonds with the greatest permanent dipole will have the greatest difference in their electronegativity(s)